donbeave/interview/README.md

 In the mergesort algorithm, the number of comparisons is always somewhat less than the number of copies.

+### Quick Sort

+Quicksort is undoubtedly the most popular sorting algorithm, and for good reason: In the majority of situations, it’s the fastest, operating in `O(N*logN)`` time.
+(This is only true for internal or in-memory sorting; for sorting data in disk files, other algorithms may be better.)

+To understand quicksort, you should be familiar with the partitioning algorithm.

+Quicksort algorithm operates by partitioning an array into two sub-arrays and then calling itself recursively to quicksort each of these subarrays

+##### Efficiency

+Quicksort operates in `O(N*logN)`` time.
+This is generally true of the divide-and-conquer algorithms, in which a recursive method divides a range of items into two groups and then calls itself to handle each group.
+In this situation the logarithm actually has a base of `2`: The running time is proportional to `N*log2N`.

 ### TODO

 1. triangular numbers